Africa’s booming cities face a severe toilet crisis

 Sewage is a scourge for residents of this community on the outskirts of Uganda’s capital, Kampala.
 There are no public toilets for some 1,200 people.
 Mud tinged with feces washes into homes during heavy rains.

-The sanitation crisis mirrors that of cities across the developing world.
+The sanitation crisis echoes that of cities across the developing world.
 Some 2.5 billion people, most of them in Africa or Asia, lack access to an adequate toilet, United Nations figures show.
 Governments are increasingly depending on private businesses and philanthropic groups to help manage human waste in cities that were never planned to handle so many people.

 One of the fastest-growing cities in the world, Kampala is home to at least 1.5 million people but authorities say over 3 million pass through daily, usually for work.
 Yet there are fewer than 800 pay toilets and only 14 free ones, many of them dilapidated with walls often smeared with feces.